digitalhoax/kooaba-api/data_api/README.md

       </group>
     </groups>

+---

 ### Items

-Item resources have read and write permissions.
+Item have read and write permissions.

----

 #### Show